 - ABV: 5%

 - Tasting Notes: Bananas, biscuit, bread

-Adolph Coors founded his namesake brewery in Golden, Colo., in 1873 and his first lager remains an essential beer for generations of Americans.
-“If your grandpa was a badass (and) west of the Mississippi—mine was—he drank Banquet,” says Yiga Miyashiro, the senior director of brewery operations at Saint Archer Brewing, in San Diego.
+Adolph Coors founded his namesake brewery in Golden, Colo. in 1873, and his first lager remains an essential beer for generations of Americans.
+“If your grandpa was a badass (and) west of the Mississippi—mine was—he drank Banquet,” says Yiga Miyashiro, the senior director of brewery operations at Saint Archer Brewing in San Diego.
 The key to making the crisp Banquet Beer, as 19th-century Colorado miners called it, is a long cold fermentation for up to 30 days.
 Next time you take a sip, search for the subtle note of bananas that is the result of the expressive yeast.

-Best German: Schlenkerla Helles Lagerbier
+Aecht Schlenkerla Helles Lagerbier

 - Region: Germany

 Germany’s 14th-century Aecht Schlenkerla brewery is the world’s preeminent producer of rauchbiers, or smoked lagers, that are aged “in the same caves that they’ve used for centuries,” says Colm Kirwan, a partner at The Jeffrey, a New York City beer bar.
 Instead of smoked malts, this golden lager gains its gentle smoldering quality from the brewery’s copper kettles and house yeast.
 The lager drinks crisp and brisk, the smoke omnipresent yet never overpowering.
 The beer “feels like history in a glass,” Kirwan says.